 This natural sweetener is made by boiling the sap collected from palm flowers until it is reduced to sugar crystals.
 It is referred to as an unrefined sugar because it undergoes minimal processing and no chemicals are involved.
 The sugar can be made from a variety of palm trees, including palmyra, date, toddy, nipa, sugar, and coconut palms.

 The process by which it is made is very similar to the process of making maple syrup; it's labor-intensive and time-consuming, too.
 As a result, palm sugar is typically more expensive for most North American consumers than run-of-the-mill granulated and brown sugars.

-- Palm sugar is often formed into cakes which must be shaved or grated for use in recipes.
-These can range from soft and crumbly to rock hard.
+Historically, palm sugar is often formed into cakes which must be shaved or grated for use in recipes.
+It's formed by boiling the sugarcane until it solidifies and then is formed into blocks, which can range from soft and crumbly to rock hard.

 Where to Buy Palm Sugar

 Asian markets are a great source for palm sugar, but sometimes the selection can be overwhelming.
 You may also be able to find it in the international aisle of a well-stocked supermarket, or in health food or gourmet food stores.